 - classes which don't have a non-private constructor with no parameters,

 - · classes which are declared final.

-- classes which have non-static, final methods with public, protected or default visibility,
+- · classes which have non-static, final methods with public, protected or default visibility,

+- sealed classes and sealed interfaces,

 - primitive types,

 - and array types.